fchastanet/bash-tools-framework/CompileCommand.md

 - the interfaceFile exists
 - all the functions defined in the interfaceFile are declared in the implementation file (the one being compiled)
 - encapsulates the functions inside a global function (interface functions will nested in this function).
 - generate a script, that will allow to call these nested functions (more details later)

-Using multiple `IMPLEMENT` directives is supported but the following rules apply:
+Using multiple `IMPLEMENT` directives is supported but the following rules
+apply:

 - the functions declared are merged and deduplicated
   - a warning is emitted to indicate when 2 functions are declared in 2 different interfaces.
 - as a corollary using IMPLEMENT with twice the same file, will have no effect.

 We will see later on, how to do a kind of "abstract class" that can be seen more as prototyping.

-**Example:**
-we want to create a script that will help people to install linux softwares easily with dependency managemnt.
+**Example:** we want to create a script that will help people to install linux softwares easily with dependency management.

 We declare a Help interface in the file `src/InstallScripts/HelpInterface.sh`: